intino/example.datahub/README.md

 # Intino Datahub Example

-DataHub is a software platform that facilitates the creation, management, and distribution of events in event-driven systems.
+Ness is a software platform that facilitates the creation, management, and distribution of events in event-driven systems.
 Using a domain-specific language (DSL), DataHub allows users to tailor their architecture to meet specific business needs, enhancing the integration and operability of real-time data systems.

 ## Starter code
-The parameters

 The main code (Main) of DataHub is responsible for initializing and configuring the platform.
 Here is the code:

     public static void main(String[] args) {